miker704/Strife/patches.md

 - A fellow Contributor noted that email format veritification missed a problem with periods (and provided a fix this will be merged soon as it was provided near patch v3.0).

-- Block user interactions have been discovered to be a bit buggy, working on a fix (blocked users was only intented for "show" just adding them to a block list) however a blocked user can do certain interactions with the user that blocked them including friending them which can revert the previous block.
-So the just for "show" aspect is no longer considered acceptable.
-The minimum that will be done is deny a blocked user from outright friending, or direct messaging (if they dont have a one to one chat together already) with the user that blocked them. they can however block them.

 ## PATCH NOTES v3.00 - 2/24/2023 - 4/15/2023

 ## Intra - Changes between 10/7/2022 - 11/17/2023